eric-handley/seng-350/docs/refactor/DueDiligence.md

 With overall good structure and documentation along with areas with room for improvement, we found Group 8's repository to be the most appealing to take on for our refactoring task.

+One code smell targeted was primitive obsession due to a high reliance of primitives through-out their repository we changed their date-time primitives via the implementation of dateTime.js and dateUtils.js to allow for the change of the primitives to bookingsearch.jsx through running npm run test:smells one can see the date-usage.jsx tests added to show the removal of primitives and the preserved behaviour.

 THIS IS THE PROVIDED GUIDE FOR WRITING THIS:
 NB: you should be very careful in running untrusted code on your machine.
 I have not conducted any malware or other scans on these zip files.
 Sandboxing them in a Docker container/VM would be wise.
 See appendix below.